Stitch Library

 Satin Column

-Satin stitch is mostly used for borders, letters or small fill areas.
+Satin stitch is used for borders, letters or small fill areas.

 Satin Column Detail